pretalx/pretalx-docker/README.md

 docker compose -f compose.yml -f compose.plugins.yml up -d
 ```

-Continue to *Configure* below.
+- **Continue** to *Initialisation* below.

-A default blend of plugins can be provided in a separate image for distribution and could be automated here @pretalx or in other third-party repositories.
+> A default blend of plugins can be provided in another image for distribution and could be built automatically here @pretalx or in other third-party repositories.
+>

-This would allow to provide an alternative overlay that does not build the images that are equipped with plugins, but reuses some which are already published.
+> This would allow to provide an alternative Compose overlay that does not need to build the images with plugins, but reuses some which are already published.

 ### Management commands